 - development completion permit

-- license of occupation
+- licence of occupation

 - building occupancy permit

-- alcohol beverage sales license
+- alcohol beverage sales licence

 - Alberta Health Services inspection